nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_list.md

   </tr>
 </table>

-Who and/or what defined the list contents (i.e. the author).
+Who and/or what defined the list contents (that is, the author).

 ### orderedBy  ###